Board Member Responsibilities & Leadership Roles

 PRIMARY RESPONSIBILITIES OF BOARD MEMBERS

-• Be available for conversations with current and potential donors, initiate conversations with donors as appropriate
+• Be available for conversations with current and potential donors, initiate conversations as appropriate.
+Always express appreciation for support when you speak with donors.

 HOW ARE AFFILIATE BOARDS ORGANIZED?

 Building your board.
-Boards range from 5-11 members, including officers, and hold meetings at least quarterly on a consistent schedule.
-Click here for a comprehensive look at the Job Descriptions.
+Boards usually range from 5-11 members, including officers, and hold meetings monthly consistent schedule.

 • Strive for diversity of race, gender, age, talents, etc.